mtwebworks/typescript-minesweeper/README.md

 **Live**: https://mtwebworks.github.io/typescript-minesweeper/

 #### Features:
-- curreny weather with details
+- 3 difficulty levels as in original game: easy, normal and expert
-- counter of amount of mines left to reveal
+- counter of mines left to reveal
 - game duration timer

 ## Installation and usage: